Neville Buswell: Career

 After 26 years away, Buswell was written back into Coronation Street in episodes that aired in March 2005, for a six-week run.
 His character Ray Langton died of cancer in an episode that aired in the UK on 10 April 2005.
-Ray died at Deirdre and Ken's wedding reception in the Rover's Return.
+Ray died at Deirdre and Ken's wedding reception in the Rovers Return.
 Buswell retired in February 2008 at the age of 65 and continued to live in Las Vegas.